alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 ### Layer 2:  The Server

-One way of looking at a server is simple as a container (either physical or virtual) for your processes.
+One way of looking at a server is simply as a container (either physical or virtual) for your processes.
 At this layer, we care about the health and resource usage of the overall system.
 This becomes particularly important if that system hosts multiple applications (either yours or other users'), since their behavior can have an impact on your target application's performance.

 Server metrics include system-wide resource usage data (CPU, memory, disk and network usage), summary metrics (total # of processes, load average, socket state and availability) and hardware state and health (disk health, memory health, physical-port access and use, CPU temperature, and fan speed.)

 ### Layer 3:  The Hosting Provider

 Your servers live within your hosting provider.
-Depending on your provider, available metrics can range from broad ("we're up" or "we're down") to specific latency and availability by physical datacenter and availability zone.
+Depending on the provider, available metrics can range from broad ("we're up" or "we're down") to latency and availability by physical datacenter and availability zone.

 Also included in this layer are the associated hosted services that support your application's existence.
 These may include hosted databases, caches, and other "cloud" services your application either implicitly or explicitly depends on.